kristianmandrup/flat/README.md

 - `select` will select `shallow` mode if `shallow` option is set (true)
 - `shallow` is the *identity* function
-- `expand` will call the passed-in `unflatten` function on the value to expand it further (only if value is a valid object)
+- `expand` will call the passed-in `expander` function on the value to expand it further (only if value is a valid object)

 ### Unflattening into existing object